kasia-js/elit/README.md

 <p align="center">
   <img src="/client/src/assets/images/elitLogo.png" />
 </p>
+**connect.collaborate.create()**

-Was created to provide a platform for **developers to connect**.
-Here you can find people to **collaborate** on your project or join others to help them.
+Elit is a web app created to provide a platform for developers to connect.
+Users log in with their GitHub account to find people to collaborate on their projects or join others to help them.

 ## Screenshots